 The group_source setting allows the administrator to change this default behavior.
-Supported values for group source are:
+Supported values for group_source are:

+static

-static Use the static group list that the kernel returns.
+Use the static group list that the kernel returns.
 Retrieving the group list this way is very fast but it is subject to an upper limit as described above.
 It is "static" in that it does not reflect changes to the group database made after the user logs in.
 This was the default behavior prior to sudo 1.8.7.

+dynamic

-dynamic Always query the group database directly.
+Always query the group database directly.
 It is "dynamic" in that changes made to the group database after the user logs in will be reflected in the group list.
 On some systems, querying the group database for all of a user's groups can be time consuming when querying a network-based group database.
 Most operating systems provide an efficient method of performing such queries.
-Currently, sudo supports efficient group queries on AIX, BSD, HP-UX, Linux and Solaris.
+Currently, sudo supports efficient group queries on AIX, BSD, HP-UX, Linux, macOS, and Solaris.
+This is the default behavior on macOS in sudo 1.9.6 and higher.